 You may not realise it, but your boiler accounts for 55-60% of your annual spend on energy.
 If your boiler is operating inefficiently, there’s a very good chance you could be wasting both fuel and money.
-By replacing their boiler the average family could reduce their annual bill by as much as £300.
+In some homes, replacing an old boiler with a more energy efficient model could reduce annual energy bills by as much as £315.

 But how do you know which boilers are the most energy efficient?
 You need to take a look at something called the SEDBUK rating which you can view in our boiler efficiency tables.

 SEDBUK stands for ‘Seasonal Efficiency of Domestic Boilers in the UK’.

 It is an energy efficiency rating scheme which was developed by boiler manufacturers and the UK government to enable a fairer comparison of the energy efficiency of boilers.
 Boiler efficiency was calculated as a percentage and awarded a rating from A to G based which energy efficiency level they met.
 However, in September 2015 the SEDBUK rating system was replaced by the Energy related Products (ErP) Directive.

 What is ErP?

 The ErP Directive is an EU initiative which aims to improve the energy efficiency of our homes.
 The EU has set the following targets in this area, each of which needs to be met by 2020:

 ErP requires boiler manufacturers to label their products with an energy performance rating from A+++ to G, with G being the least efficient.

 The theory behind SEDBUK calculations is based on 3 years of laboratory research and tests which examined 20 different boilers.
 The results of these tests were combined with other factors such as type of boiler, fuel, ignition method, climate, water content and typical domestic usage patterns.
 In addition, trials were carried out in 99 homes to support the laboratory theory.